Participating in the Lifelong Learning Plan

 If the LLP student is not already enrolled when you make the withdrawal, the student has to enrol in a qualifying educational program before March of the year after you made the LLP withdrawal.

-If the LLP student does not enroll in the program on time, you have to cancel your LLP withdrawal.
+If the LLP student does not enroll in the program on time, you must cancel your LLP withdrawals.

-For more information, see How to cancel your LLP withdrawal.
+For more information, refer to How to cancel your LLP withdrawal.

 -